-That same year, the Michigan nonprofit Ecology Center petitioned the U.S. Environmental Protection Agency (EPA) to ban lead wheel weights under the Toxic Substances Act.127 In a familiar act of U.S. exceptionalism in toxics
+That same year, the Michigan nonprofit Ecology Center petitioned EPA to ban lead wheel weights under the Toxic Substances Act.
+127 In a familiar act of

 ^{121.} Several seasoned members of the Prop 65 defense bar have characterized such a potential penalty as an "enormous" liability risk from the perspective of dischargers, however.
 Rick R. Rothman et al., California's Prop 65 and the Boy Who Cried Wolf, 14 NAT.
 RESOURCES & ENV'T 227, 229 (2000).
 In other words: what insufficiently motivates plaintiffs to litigate may still sufficiently frighten defendants to prompt compliance.